claresudbery/clare-wiki-ably/pages/think/teach/samman-technical-coaching.md

 	- Use whiteboards or online docs
 	- Pause ensemble roles
 	- Have a bias to action - aim to get back to coding soon ish
+- Start with a working agreement
+	- The first ensemble session will be spent hashing out all this stuff - allow extra time for that or even just devote the session to it.
+	- Be explicit about the problem of people being distracted by phones, messages, browsers etc. Talk about how you can get people to stay present and focus on what's happening in each session.
+	- Treat everyone with kindness, consideration and respect.
 - Inexperienced teams will need a facilitator
 	- This role is independent from other roles
 	- Remind the team of the working agreements